Sun Ru

-Sun Ru (孫儒; died July 3, 892), formally the Prince of Le'an (樂安王), was a Chinese military general and politician during the Tang Dynasty.
+Sun Ru (孫儒; died July 3, 892), formally the Prince of Le'an (樂安王), was a Chinese military general, rebel and politician during the Tang dynasty.
 He initially served as a general under the pretender emperor Qin Zongquan.
 After Qin's defeat, he nominally submitted to Tang imperial authority and contended for control of the central-lower Yangtze River region with Yang Xingmi; he was eventually defeated by Yang and executed.
 His subordinate Ma Yin was the eventual founder of the Five Dynasties and Ten Kingdoms period state Chu.